 Don’t run, my instinct told me.
 So, I walked as quickly as I could, trying really hard not to sprint.
 I raked both sides of the trail with my light, looking for eyes.
 I swept the trail behind me with my light.
 Half an hour later, I got back to the research station, but I never saw the eyes or the puma again.
 I left a note for the rest of the team in the screen-walled kitchen hut.
 Then I zipped my tent door closed against mosquitoes and puma, and somehow got to sleep.

-The following morning, I was told by veteran researchers that it’s very likely the puma followed me all the way back to camp, behind me, checking me out.
+When I joined the team for breakfast the next morning, the veteran researchers explained that the puma probably DID follow me all the way back to camp, behind me, checking me out.
 That’s just apparently what puma do.

 But why did I never see the puma’s eyeshine after it charged me?
 I was looking everywhere for it - beside me, behind me, in front of me.
 Did it cover its eyes with its cool cat shades?
 Or did it simply keep going on into the depths of the rainforest because who knows what it thought I was… a humanoid with a single glowing eye in the center of its forehead and antlers that it held on a long arm over its head.
 Weird.
 Definitely something to avoid.